Amazon Affiliates Disclaimer Policy

 So, what do you do?
 You create a disclaimer.
 But what is it, exactly?

 What is a Disclaimer?

-Think of a disclaimer as a statement.
-Essentially, you're telling people that you're part of an affiliate marketing program.
+Think of a disclaimer as an informative statement.
+An Affiliate Disclaimer is a statement that tells people you're part of an affiliate marketing program.
 You have a financial relationship with a business.
 In this case, it's Amazon.